 We are in an era of massive transformation of the modern organization of work and professions.

 Different generations have very different attitudes towards their life and their careers.
-Baby boomers used to ask "what do you do for a living?"
-A lot of how we define ourselves, even for me in my 40s, is still based on how well we've done with our professions.
+Baby boomers usually ask "what do you do for a living?"
+Much of how we define ourselves, even for me in my 40s, is still based on how well we have done with our professions.

 What about those who come after?
-(Actually, I would be there too, I'm part of Generation X).
-They tend to ask an entirely different question.
+(Actually I would be there too, I am part of Generation X).
+They tend to ask a completely different question.
 They ask "What do you like to do?".
 And they are consistent, if they can: if with their professions they can't find a career that offers an adequate match between what they do for fun and what they do for a living, they leave it alone.

 Self-employed professions as a new "fixed salary"?

 Today more than half of American kids are starting to believe that self-employment is safer of a full-time job.
-It seems a contradiction, on a planet that still echoes times in which "solid" professions guaranteed solid jobs, whoever was the 'master'.
+It seems counterintuitive, on a planet that still echoes times when "solid" professions guaranteed solid jobs, whoever was the 'boss'.
 The security and stability of a "fixed salary" becomes a conceptual and complex issue, which does not include only the economic aspect.

-Change is taking place, and the life balance will guide many future career decisions, shaping the professions of tomorrow.
+Change is underway, and the "life balance" will guide many future career decisions, shaping the professions of tomorrow.